 Bechtle in Great Britain.

 When James Napp drove into the new Bechtle office in Plymouth for the first time in 1997, he could not have imagined how the young company would develop.
-Today, the Managing Director of Bechtle UK is head of almost 300 employees at four locations.
+Today, the Managing Director of Bechtle UK is head of more than 250 employees at four locations.
 Over the past five years, he and his team have once again significantly increased the pace of growth.
 The Manchester branch was opened in 2019, the company moved into a new, modern office in Chippenham in 2021, the established IT system house ACS Systems was acquired in 2022 and the high-revenue value-added reseller Tangible Benefit, based in London, was taken over in 2023.
 On this basis, James Napp and his team have big goals: "We want to be one of the top 5 IT service providers in the UK by 2030."
 Key factors in achieving this are the extensive portfolio, an excellently trained team and local proximity to customers.
 With locations in Northampton, London, Chippenham and Manchester, Bechtle fully covers the southern half of the UK.